johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 .. note::

-    A cell cannot be both a link source and a destination simulateneously, so you cannot create things like chain-linked teleport cells or multi-level staircases.
-Furthermore, except for multiple teleport sources linking to the same destination, links can only be created between precisely two cells.
+    A cell cannot simultaneously be a link source and a destination, so you cannot create chain-linked teleport cells or multi-level staircases.
+    Furthermore, except for multiple teleport sources linking to the same destination, you can only create links between precisely two cells.

-    All these constraints are enforced at link creation time: if the source or the destination cell is already part of a link, those links will be severed before creating a new one.
-The teleport destination is the only cell type that will preserve the links to its previous source cells when being linked to a new teleport source.
+    All these constraints are enforced at link creation time: if the source or the destination cell is already part of a link, that link will be severed before creating a new one (except for multi-source teleports).

 .. rst-class:: style3